armory/knowledge-base/_posts/installation/2018-12-26-install-spinnaker.md

 ## Install Spinnaker

-Now that your halconfig is completely configured for the initial Spinnaker, you can tell halyard to actually install Spinnaker:
+Now that your halconfig is completely configured for the initial Spinnaker, you can tell Halyard to actually install Spinnaker:

 ```bash
 hal deploy apply